You’ve got a Western Digital Elements external hard drive. Or you’re thinking of getting one.

+You’ve got a Western Digital Elements external hard drive.
+Or you’re thinking of getting one.**

+>

-3. Setup Time Machine.
+> 3. Setup Time Machine.

+>

-The first time you setup Time Machine on your WD Elements drive you’ll need to turn the slider button from OFF to ON.
+> The first time you setup Time Machine for your WD Elements drive.
+Check the setting ‘Back Up Automatically’.

+>

-Click the check box for Time Machine to backup automatically.
+> Click on the check box for Time Machine to backup automatically.

+>

-This way whenever you plug in your WD Elements drive, your Mac will start a Time Machine backup.
+> This way whenever you plug in your WD Elements drive.
+After a few minutes your Mac will start a Time Machine backup.

+>

-And also check the box to show Time Machine in the menu bar at the top of your Mac’s desktop screen.
+> And also check the box to show Time Machine in the menu bar at the top of your Mac’s desktop screen.

+>

-This makes life so much easier later when you want to check the progress of your Time Machine backup.
+> This makes life so much easier later when you want to check the progress of your Mac backup.

+>

-Then click on ‘Select Backup Disk’.
+> Then click on ‘Select Backup Disk’.

+>

-The yellow arrows in the above picture show you where to click.
+> The arrows in the above picture show you where to click.

+>

-The next pop up window you’ll see allows you to choose your WD Elements drive as your Time Machine target.
+> The next pop up window you’ll see allows you to choose your WD Elements drive as your Time Machine target.